 While transiting (migrating) through Libya on his journey to Europe, after escaping from Sudan, Tariku was abducted and held captive for over a year.
 He was tortured and forced to work.
-After his release he came to the UK and is seeking asylum and redress for what he endured.
+After his release he came to the UK and, having been granted asylum, is now seeing redress for what he endured.

 Tariku was born in Eritrea in 1991.
 His mother died when he was very young, and his father was persecuted due to his religious beliefs.
 When Tariku was approximately three years old, he and his father fled to Ethiopia.

 In 2000, Tariku and his father were forcibly returned to Eritrea, where his father was arrested and imprisoned.
 Tariku’s father managed to escape and, in 2003, the two fled to Sudan.

 In 2010, Tariku’s father was arrested by the Sudanese police for living there illegally and was handed over to Eritrean authorities.
 Tariku has never seen or heard from his father again.

 In 2014, a friend of Tariku’s father helped Tariku escape Sudan by paying people smugglers to get him to the UK via Libya and Italy.

 Whilst on the way to Libya, in a crowded lorry with limited water and food, their group was robbed by armed men.